reedes/vim-quotable/README.markdown

   augroup END
   ```

-The last statement installs this plugin for buffers of ‘python’ file type, but
+The last statement installs this plugin for buffers of `python` file type, but
-disables the ‘educating’ feature by default.
+disables the ‘educate’ feature by default.
 More on that below.

 ## Usage

 ### Educating straight quotes

 This plugin will ‘educate’ quotes, meaning that it will dynamically transform
-your straight quote key presses (["] or [']) into corresponding typographical
+your straight quote key presses (`"` or `'`) into corresponding typographical
 quote characters.

 For example, entering the following sentence without this plugin using the